nbean452/fyp-recsys-api/README.md

 # Where is the Machine Learning code?

-Go to the `api/views.py` and find `CourseRecommendationView` class and see for yourself!
+Go to the `recommendations/` folder and feel free to take a look at each respective Content-Based Filtering and Collaborative Filtering recommendations!